benchopt/benchopt/doc/tutorials/tutorial_understanding_building_benchmark.rst

     pip install benchopt

 Benchopt and its dependencies are going to be installed, just wait until this is done.
-If you have any issue with the installation, if you are already in a clean virtual environment, you may have a look at the `installation page <https://benchopt.github.io/#install>`_.
+If you have any issue with the installation, you may have a look at the `installation page <https://benchopt.github.io/#install>`_.

 Installing and running a first benchmark
 ----------------------------------------